sophiechhoeu/beginners-php/readme.md

 ```

 this second getType method returns hello and then inherits from the parent get type to read the type of user.

+Objects that have anything in common you would want to extend the class